 The Organization is exposed to financial risks as a result of exchange rate fluctuations and the volatility of those rates.
-The marketable securities in the D. Dion Memorial Fund are denominated in approximately the following foreign currencies: United States - 38% (2018 - 30%) and United Kingdom - 8% (2018 - 9%).
+The marketable securities in the D. Dion Memorial Fund are denominated in approximately the following foreign currencies: United States - 38% (2019 - 38%) and United Kingdom - 7% (2019 - 8%).
+The marketable securities in the General Fund are denominated in approximately the following foreign currencies: United States - 31% (2019 - 18%) and International - 8% (2019 - 13%).